-One option is to invest in an OPM (Outsourced Program Manager) that bundles up those services as part of a comprehensive revenue sharing program.
-Another option is to link up with a marketing agency or enrollment services partner that provides fee-based unbundled services.
+One option is still to invest in an OPM (Online Program Manager) that bundles services as part of a comprehensive revenue sharing program.

 OPMs proved to be an excellent solution for undercapitalized initiatives in the online learning space during the early 2000s.